AITGmbH/ApplyCompanyPolicy.Template/doc/CreatePackage.md

 to build the package.
 Your build server needs access to the Internet though to resolve the dependencies (for the build system itself).

-This will make sure that the package is build and verified (see point 5 from above) and the NuGet package is available in 'release/nuget/' as it is when using NuBuild from within Visual Studio.
+This will make sure that the package is built and verified (see point 5 from above) and the NuGet package is available in 'release/nuget/' as it is when using NuBuild from within Visual Studio.

 ### Editing the install scripts